TensoriumAi/continuum/README.md

 - **Neo4j**: Embedded narrative graph database
 - **OpenAI**: Character expansion and interaction
 - **TypeScript**: Type-safe development
+- **Commander.js**: CLI framework

 ## 🤝 Contributing

 We welcome contributions!
 This is an experimental project pushing the boundaries of AI character development.
-Please open an issue to discuss major changes.
+Please check our [Contributing Guide](CONTRIBUTING.md) for details.

+### Development Process
+1. Fork the repository
+2. Create a feature branch
+3. Implement your changes
+4. Add tests if applicable
+5. Submit a pull request

 ## 📄 License